Reporting on the living environment

 • broken or unsafe playground equipment

-Make your report or complaint directly
+Submit your report or complaint immediately

-• Make your notification to the municipality.
+• Report it to the municipality.

 • Clearly describe what the report is about.

-Make your report or complaint directly
+Submit your report or complaint immediately

-Not reporting to the municipality
+Do not report to the municipality

 • Found animals: call the animal ambulance.

-• Objects or places that do not belong to the municipality: contact the owner
+• Objects or places that do not belong to the municipality: contact the owner.

-How long does it take?
+How long will it take?